You are heading somewhere in a hurry and the next thing you know it is raining cats and dogs. Caution! Turn off your cruise control immediately!

 Hence, it is strongly recommended that the cruise control function of a car be disabled and the car’s speed reduced as soon as the driver observes drizzling or rainfall while driving.
 This action will prevent the car’s wheel’s from spinning too fast for the road conditions and if any accident occurring as a result of the car hydroplaning on the wet road.

 Even if you heed these warnings, someone else may not which could still cause a serious accident.
-If you’re injured due to someone else’s negligence while driving in the rain, you may be entitled to compensation, as a personal injury lawyer Delray Beach FL relies on can explain.
+If you’re injured due to someone else’s negligence while driving in the rain, you may be entitled to compensation, as a personal injury lawyer can explain.
 Contact an experienced attorney today if you think you might have a case.